Dental Care For ICU Patients Lowers Infection Risk

 “Bacteria causing healthcare-associated infections often start in the oral cavity,” said Fernando Bellissimo-Rodrigues, MD, lead author of the study.
 “This study suggests that having a dentist provide weekly care as part the ICU team may improve outcomes for vulnerable patients in this setting.”1

 Though this study pertains to ICU patients, it is also a reminder to all of us.
-Receiving consistent quality dental care and practicing proper daily oral hygiene is essential for everyone.
+Receiving consistent quality dental care and practicing proper daily oral hygiene is critical for everyone.
 Some patients have an inaccurate view of oral health – they seem to have the notion that it exists autonomously.
 It is actually interdependent with general physical health.

 1Wanessa T. Bellissimo-Rodrigues, Mayra G. Menegueti, Gilberto G. Gaspar, Edson A. Nicolini, Maria Auxiliadora-Martins, Anibal Basile-Filho, Roberto Martinez, Fernando Bellissimo-Rodrigues.
 Effectiveness of a Dental Care Intervention in the Prevention of Lower Respiratory Tract Nosocomial Infections among Intensive Care Patients: A Randomized Clinical Trial.
 Infection Control and Hospital Epidemiology, 2014; 35 (11): 1342 DOI: 10.1086/678427